Benzie, Grand Traverse, Antrim, Leelanau, and Manistee Counties

 Bear Lake in Manistee County

 The walleye action has been in a bit of lull this past week.
-Anglers have been targeting walleye and pike off of southwest and north access sites.
-The more aggressive fish have been feeding along weed-covered drop-offs and contour changes in depths ranging from 12-18’.
+Anglers have been targeting walleye and pike off the southwest and north access sites.
+The more aggressive fish have been feeding along weed-covered drop-offs and contour changes in depths ranging from 12-18ft.
 Pike and walleye seem to be on the move together, feeding in the same general areas.

 Lake Mitchell and Lake Cadillac in Wexford County

 Lake Cadillac has recently produced some very nice catches of crappie during daylight hours.
 Anglers finessing active fish with very small, dark-colored tungsten have had the most luck.
 Walleye have been found in 19-21ft on Lake Mitchell.
-Pike have been active throughout the day; larger pike have been coming on tip-ups using 4-5 inch sucker minnows as bait.
+Pike have been active throughout the day.
+Larger pike have been coming on tip-ups using 4-5in sucker minnows as bait.
 Weed-covered flats ranging from 9-12ft have been best for pike action.